-Invited to the Palais Garnier for the first time, the choreographer Alexander Ekman is living in a dream: that of working with the dancers of the Paris Opera Ballet!
-In order to plunge them into the universe of his piece, he invited them to play.
-After all, isn’t dance also entertainment, amusement, practice, exercise and manipulation?
+In 2017, Alexander Ekman created his first piece for the Paris Opera Ballet.
+This season, he comes back and invites the dancers of the company to dive, once more, into his world.
 Here, play is everything and everywhere.
 From the props to the sets.
 For, as the choreographer repeats, play makes us happy; one should never stop being a child.
 In the Massenet and Blanchine studios, photographer Anne Deniau focusses on certain emblematic props from this production, whilst playwright Nicolas Doutey reflects upon these new visual compositions.

 Composition with man on cube, doors, projector and yellow ball.
 Amongst all the other elements that he works with, Alexander Ekman pays particular attention to visual compositions in Play – sometimes, a chance repetition (as is the case here) also provides him with compositional perspectives.

 say that one is like a scientist, that one experiments on play in the

 laboratory.”
 The laboratory in question is the Massenet Studio, six floors

 down, in the basement of Opera Bastille; the notebook and the bottle of water

 are essential props.
 Alexander directs operations either from his chair or,

 more often, on stage: the game creates the desire to play, it’s a laboratory